adasq/youtube-studio/README.md

     SSID,
     APISID,
     SAPISID,
-    LOGIN_INFO // this is optional! see Notes above
-}) // you can authenticate once!
+    LOGIN_INFO,   // this is optional! see Notes above SESSION_TOKEN // this is optional! see Notes above }) // you can authenticate once!

 const video = await getVideo('your video id')